BruOp/personal-website/content/blog/frustum_culling/index.md

 GPU execution             | 5.8
 **Total**                 | **8.2**

-Below is the output of the occupancy graph:
+We can get a sense of how much time is being wasted by examining the GPU occupancy graph which displays a timeline of how our GPU was utilized during the frame, specifically indicating the number of waves/warps being run in parallel per SM.
+The green indicates that the warps are being used for vertex shading, while the light blue indicates that they're being used for pixel/fragment shading.

 ![GPU occupancy graph](./unculled_occupancy.png "GPU occupancy while rendering our unculled scene.
 The green represents vertex shader work, while the blue represents pixel shader work.")

-This graph displays a timeline of how our GPU was utilized during the frame, specifically indicating the number of waves/warps being run in parallel per SM.
-The green indicates that the warps are being used for vertex shading, while the light blue indicates that they're being used for pixel/fragment shading.
-We can see here that of the ~5.6 ms required to render all our meshes, we spent the majority of that time running the vertex shaders for geometry that has no corresponding vertex shading and was completely culled from our final image.
+The graph shows that ~5.6 ms are required to render all our meshes, but we spent the majority of that time running the vertex shaders for geometry that has no corresponding pixel shading (to be clear, this is indicated by the large regions of vertex shader work without any corresponding pixel shader work, in blue).
+This means we should expect large gains on the order of 3-4 ms if we are able to selectively render only objects in view.

 A solution seems obvious: don't try to render objects out of view!
 That should mean fewer commands, which should mean less wasted time on both the CPU and GPU.

 ## Culling and Bounding Volumes

-Frustum culling is the process of identifying which rendering primitives are actually relevant to your current view by performing intersection checks against your view frustum.
+Frustum culling is a solution to this problem wherein we identify which primitives are actually relevant to the current view by performing intersection checks against the view frustum.
 The diagram below shows an example of this, with objects lying outside the view frustum being outlined with a dotted stroke (and labelled with "view frustum").

 ![Diagram demonstrating different forms of culling](./RTR4.19.09.png "Diagram demonstrating different forms of culling.
 All dotted regions can be culled using either view frustum culling, backface culling or occlusion culling.
 Taken from Real Time Rendering vol. 4, Fig. 19.09")

 There are actually quite a few different ways to solve this problem and as always they come with various benefits and drawbacks.
-The first choice you'll have to make is how you want to represent the bounds of your meshes, as testing the raw geometry against your frustum won't be feasible, you'd just be re-implementing vertex shading on the CPU.
+The first choice you'll need to make is how you want to represent the bounds of your meshes, as testing the raw geometry against your frustum isn't feasible, so you'd just be re-implementing vertex shading on the CPU.
 Therefore we need to use a simplified geometry instead, with the two most common choices being bounding spheres or oriented bounding boxes (OBBs).
 Usually axis aligned bounding boxes (AABBs) in model space are used to calculate the OBBs.
-Below is an example of an AABB, bounding sphere and OBB for our boom box.
+Below is an example of an AABB, bounding sphere and OBB for our boombox.

 ![Bounding Volumes](./bounding_volume_types.png "Examples of different bounding volumes.
 Left: Axis Aligned Bounding Box; Middle: Bounding Sphere; Right: Oriented Bounding Box")

-The simplicity of a sphere provides a few beneficial properties, namely intersection tests against other primitives are simple and cheap.
+The simplicity of a sphere means that intersection tests against other primitives are simple and cheap.
 Spheres also have an extremely compact data representation, requiring only a position and radius.
-On the other hand, the most notable drawback to using bounding spheres for culling is that the quality of spheres as bounding volumes drops quickly as the objects they enclose become "longer".
-If an object's bounds extends much further along one axis than it does in others, then the volume will contain mostly empty space.
+On the other hand, the quality of spheres as bounding volumes drops quickly as the objects they enclose become "longer".
+If an object's bound !TODO bound was plural I made it singular! extends much further along one axis than it does in others, then the volume will contain mostly empty space, meaning that it may pass our test despite all of the actual geometry lying outside the frustum.

-Boxes are an alternative that are much better suited to objects that do not have roughly equal maximal extents, since they store the distance from the center along each axis.
-An Axis aligned bounding box (AABB) is the simplest version, where the edges of the box are aligned with our coordinate axes.
+An alternative is to use boxes, which are much better suited to objects that do not have roughly equal maximal extents, since they store the distance from the center along each axis.
+An axis aligned bounding box (AABB) is the simplest version, where the edges of the box are aligned with our coordinate axes.
 Oriented bounding boxes are a bit more complicated in that they can have arbitrary orientation.
 AABBs are commonly used to represent the bounding volume in model space, while OBBs are used to represent the bounds after the object is transformed to World or View space.
 OBBs have almost the opposite trade-offs to spheres.
-For instance, their representation requires storing either all 8 vertices or the three vectors that run alongside the edges of the box.
+For instance, their representation requires storing either all eight vertices or the three vectors that run alongside the edges of the box.
 Intersection tests are more expensive.
 However, as mentioned, they can be a much "tighter" fit for arbitrary geometry.

-Which volume you use in the end depends on how accurate vs fast you need your frustum culling to be.
+Which volume you use in the end depends on how accurate vs how fast you need your frustum culling to be.
 Some games will break culling down into broad and fine phases, so that the first broad phase can use spheres and the fine phase uses other geometry (or other culling techniques altogether).
 I ended up choosing OBBs because as demonstrated below, we can actually choose a very simple intersection test for the specific task of view frustum culling.

 <!--
 I should also bring up that sometimes people compute a bounding volume hierarchy (BVH) for their scene to allow for faster culling -- if you know the bounding volume of half of your scene is out of frame, then you do not need to test the bounding volumes within.
 I didn't really look into this because I found my exhaustive search to be fast enough, and introducing hierarchical data structures can also cause things to be slower!
 Frostbite provides a good example of this in their presentation on culling. -->

 ## OBB Culling

-While OBB intersection tests against arbitrary planes are more complicated than when using spheres, there is one exception.
-For points in __clip space__, whether they are in the view frustum can be determined using a trivial test:
+We can exploit the fact that in clip space, all points lying inside the view frustum will satisfy the following inequalities:

 $$
 \begin{aligned}